plischke/bga/README.md

 ### Virtual Scorecard
 ![Alt text](/bga-app/src/assets/screenshot2.jpg?raw=true)

+## Future Enhancements
+* Player profile creation
+  * Login page and handling of credentials
+* Course Adder
+  * Ability to for players to add courses that aren't currently listed

 ## Setup

 Clone the repo and in the root directory run ``` npm install ``` to install the dependencies.
 You will also need to create a dbConnection.cs file in C# to store the connection string and credentials for your MySQL db.